rafaelma/pgbackman/docs/manual.rst

 * Central database with metadata information.
 * PgBackMan shell for interaction with the system.
 * Management of multiple backup servers
 * Management of multiple PostgreSQL servers
 * Management of thousands of backups dumps through a catalogue
 * Manual and scheduled backups
-* Management of retention policies for backups dumps..
+* Management of retention policies for backups dumps.
 * Fully detailed backup reports.
-* Multiple database backup types, CLUSTER, FULL, SCHEMA, DATA.
+* Multiple predefined database backup types, CLUSTER, FULL, SCHEMA, DATA.
 * Full backup of role information for a database.
 * Full backup of database configuration for a database.
 * Automatic definitions of backups for all databases running in a PgSQL node.
-* Semi-automatic restore procedures
+* Automatic restore procedures
-* Autonomous pgbackman_dump program that function even if the central database is not available.
+* Autonomous pgbackman_dump program that functions even if the central database with metadata is not available.
 * Handling of error situations.
 * Totally written in Python and PL/PgSQL
+* Distributed under the GNU General Public License 3

 Future features will include:

-* Automatic cloning / move of databases between PgSQL nodes.
+* Automatic cloning of databases between PgSQL nodes.
-* Disk space management / planning
+* Disk space reports

 Architecture and components